 Travel Type: Leisure and business involve different methods for planning and agents will earn different rates depending on the type of travel being arranged.

-Payment upon booking: Agents will receive payments upfront when the client buys travel insurance, if the agency requires any type of deposit prior to planning, or when they submit their final bill to the customer.
-The fees incurred from completing bookings for the customer are received as incentive payments for the agent.
+Payment upon booking: Agents will receive payments upfront for things such as travel insurance, if the agency requires any type of deposit prior to planning, or when the agency submits their final bill to the customer.
+The fees incurred from completed bookings for the customer are received go into incentive payments for the agent.

-Payment after client has traveled: Suppliers will not usually issue payment to agents until the client has concluded their travel, which means that in most cases agents will go long periods before seeing their commission hit their paycheck.
+Payment after client has traveled: On the other hand, suppliers will not usually issue payment to agents until the client has concluded their travel, which means that in most cases agents will go long periods before seeing their commission hit their paycheck.

 Ensure Accurate Payments to Your Agents